Invite friends and family to read the obituary and add memories.

 Family has always been important to Alyce.
 We had many family dinners, wiener roasts, boating trips, ski trips and a 50th Anniversary Cruise with all three sons and their wives.
 We traveled to Iowa to many gatherings at both Keith’s and Alyce’s families.
 Seeing the grandchildren grow and being successful in their lives brought her much joy.

 In later years, Alyce and Keith did a lot of traveling, something both enjoyed.
-They traveled to 5 continents, to all states, to all Canadian provinces and several trips to Europe.
+They traveled to five continents, to all states, to all Canadian provinces and several trips to Europe.

 In 2019 Alyce was diagnosed with Lewy Body disease (similar to Alzheimers) and had declining mental health but continued to live at home.
 In August, 2025, she went to Addington Place Memory Care till the end of her life.

-Alyce is survived by 2 living sisters, 3 brothers, one sister-in-law, her husband Keith, 2 living sons, Steve (Rita), daughter-in-law Cathy and Ron (Christi).
-They have seven grandchildren; Brian Lohr (Jenny), Brett Lohr (Lindsey), Ben Lohr, Dr Gregory Lohr (Hannah), Crystal Fletcher (Troy), Hannah Pruett (Jake), Tanner Lohr and twelve great grandchildren; Silas Lohr (Sydney), Ajay Lohr, Norah Lohr, Po Lohr, Aala Lohr, Elsie Lohr, Emersyn Lohr, Skylar Fletcher, Landon Fletcher, Jack Pruett, Henry Pruett and Charles Pruett.
+Alyce is survived by her loving husband Keith; two sons, Steve (Rita), daughter-in-law Cathy and Ron (Christi).
+They have seven grandchildren; Brian Lohr (Jenny), Brett Lohr (Lindsey), Ben Lohr, Dr. Gregory Lohr (Hannah), Crystal Fletcher (Troy), Hannah Pruett (Jake), Tanner Lohr and twelve great grandchildren; Silas Lohr (Sydney), Ajay Lohr, Norah Lohr, Po Lohr, Aala Lohr, Elsie Lohr, Emersyn Lohr, Skylar Fletcher, Landon Fletcher, Jack Pruett, Henry Pruett and Charles Pruett; and two sisters, three brothers, one sister-in-law.

 This site is protected by reCAPTCHA and the